f4b4nd/fabienAndria_12_16052022/README.md

 ### 2.3 Launch backend
 - Get into the folder : `cd ./sportsee-api-docker-compose/`
 - Run the commmand : `docker-compose up`
-- Backend is now available on port 3001 !
+- Backend is now available on `port 3001`

 ---